Traffic police: Non-police traffic enforcement

 Some traffic officers are not part of police agencies, and are instead part of transportation authorities, highway authorities, or regulatory boards.
 They often work alongside police, and may call upon them to handle emergencies or road crimes.

 In the United Kingdom, England's National Highways employs traffic officers, as does the Welsh Government, who also employ traffic officers; both are responsible for traffic management and roadside assistance on trunk roads in their respective jurisdictions.
-In the Philippines, the Land Transportation Office (LTO) and Land Transportation Franchising and Regulatory Board (LTFRB), the agencies under the Department of Transportation, enforces a range of vehicular laws.
+In the Philippines, the Land Transportation Office (LTO) and Land Transportation Franchising and Regulatory Board (LTFRB), the agencies under the Department of Transportation and the Public Order and Safety Office of all local government units, enforces a range of vehicular laws.
 In the United States, some department of transportation (DOT) agencies are able to direct traffic, provide roadside assistance, and enforce traffic laws.

 In some instances, civilians and unsworn personnel may be enlisted by police for auxiliary purposes, including traffic policing, while others may take it upon themselves to direct traffic in the absence of the proper authorities.
 For example, during the Northeast blackout of 2003, citizens in Toronto and New York City directed traffic while traffic lights were disabled.
 However, in some jurisdictions such as Ontario, such practices are illegal, and only law enforcement and authorized personnel can direct traffic due to liability concerns.

 In the United States, there have been some efforts to transfer traffic stop authority to some DOTs as part of police reform initiatives, most prominently in Berkeley, California, which planned to establish "BerkDOT" to enforce minor traffic violations while still allowing the Berkeley Police Department to handle major violations and road crimes.
 Proponents argue that shifting traffic enforcement from police to DOTs would reduce the chance of escalation in traffic stops, keep traffic enforcement related to traffic without police criminal record checks, and allow police to focus more on criminal concerns.